-Walters Group has been awarded the new St. Catherine of Siena Catholic Church in Hamilton and construction is scheduled to begin Summer/Fall of 2020.
+Walters Group has been awarded the new St. Catherine of Siena Catholic Church in Hamilton.

 ATA Architects was commissioned to design a new Catholic church for the Diocese of Hamilton.
 The Church will be located at 620 Rymal Road East on an 8 acre property that is currently used as farmland.
 The development will comprise of both the Church and its Rectory.